 Explain the core steps in developing a model

-What a loss function is
+What a loss function is and how to measure it for the purpose of optimization

-How to measure performance of a model
+How to measure predictive performance of a model

 The difference between precision and recall